taogen-docs/resources-of-learning/directions/java-resources.md

 - Why Reactive ? by Konrad Malawski
 - Hands-On Reactive Programming in Spring 5: Build cloud-ready, reactive systems with Spring 5 and Project Reactor by Oleh Dokuka

+#### Security

+- Java Security (2nd, 2001)by Scott Oaks
+- Beginning Cryptography with Java by David Hook

 #### JVM Languages

 > Scala, Groovy, Closure, and Kotlin